Alcohol addiction treatment

 - Group therapy

-- Recreational therapy including low elements rope course
+- Recreational therapy including a low elements rope course

 - Educational therapy